prudhvir3ddy/body-of-work/Deliveroo/readme.md

 ### Summary

 - I am the engineer who focused on _Getting things done_ and helped the organisation move faster with good-quality work.
 - I started as an Android engineer, but eventually had to do full-stack ( Android + iOS + React + Ruby + Golang + AWS ) as we are a small team but with a lot of product work.

+> weird flex alert

-- I'm the only person in the org who made decent contributions on all 5 public-facing apps - restaurant ( Android), rider, and consumer ( Android + iOS )
+- I'm the only person in the org who made decent contributions on all 5 public-facing apps - restaurant ( Android), rider, and consumer ( Android + iOS ) at the current state of the org.

 ### Features delivered

-- Export receipt generation logic from on-device to backend ( golang + Restaurant Android )
+- Export receipt generation logic from on-device to backend for faster iteration on changes ( golang + Restaurant Android )

 - Self-serve cancellation feature in restaurants ( Restaurant Android )
 - Ability to substitute items after the order is placed (Restaurant Android + Consumer iOS + Consumer Android )

+Read more about the experience here [here](https://help.deliveroo.com/en/articles/10156329-item-substitutions)

 - Ability for riders to scan the receipts using OCR to cut down the number of wrong orders ( Rider iOS )

+Read more about the experience [here](https://riders.deliveroo.co.uk/en/support/orders/how-do-i-scan-the-order-receipt)

-- Launched bundles to the consumers globally ( Involved a lot of basket and add to cart calculations )
+- Launched bundles to the consumers globally ( Involved a lot of basket and add to cart calculations with existing offers )

 ### Stability work